|Born||November 25, 1835|

 Second, this person should eventually retire and use their wealth to make society better.
 Further, Carnegie believed that by the time that person died all of their wealth should have been donated to help society.

 Andrew Carnegie lived and breathed this philosophy.
 After selling his steel company he would give away nearly all of his wealth to benefit people across the globe.

-Because of this we remember Andrew Carnegie as a business hero.
+Because of this, we remember Andrew Carnegie as a business hero.

 There you have it; an entire article that goes over the 3 things that made Andrew Carnegie a business hero.

 Andrew Carnegie lived during a time of great economic growth in the United States.
 He could have simply hoarded his wealth and retired into obscurity.
-However he started a trend of philanthropy that continues up to this day.
+However, he started a trend of philanthropy that continues up to this day.

 My name is Nick, and I am the owner of The History Ace.
 I strive to publish the best history articles on the web.
-If you liked this type of content feel free to sign up to the newsletter and share around the internet.
+If you liked this type of content feel free to sign up for the newsletter and share around the internet.

 Further, you can check out some of the other articles below.

 Was Sparta a democratic government or a monarchy?
 Was it controlled by an oligarchy or a dictator?
 Well here is everything about that.